Michaelangel007/easing/README.md

 }
 ```

-In Mathematics this is called a [piecewise function.](https://en.wikipedia.org/wiki/Piecewise)
+In Mathematics this is called a [piecewise function.](https://en.wikipedia.org/wiki/Piecewise);

-It is written with the curly brace notation:
+it is written with the curly brace notation:

 ```
 y =       0.5*InQudratic  ( 2*x     )   { 0  < x <= 1/2 }